michel1991/ocp-java-11/nestedClass/md/README.md

 It does not put any limits on whether the members of the class can be static or not.

 (correct E)

+### What classes can a non-static nested class extend ?
+### (Provided that the class to be extended is visible and is not final.)

+* A. Only the encapsulating class.
+* B. Any top level class.
+* C. Any class.
+* D. It depends on whether the inner class is defined in a method or not.
+* E. None of the above.

+In general, there is no restriction on what a nested class may or may not extend.
+FYI, a nested class is any class whose declaration occurs within the body of another class or interface.
+A top level class is a class that is not a nested class.
+An inner class is a nested class that is not explicitly or implicitly declared static.
+(Correct C)